naniku-korean/cordova-plugin-mediachooser/README.md

 # Cordova MediaChooser Plugin

-By Using open source [learnNcode/MediaChooser](https://github.com/learnNcode/MediaChooser) cordova plugin.
+Using Android library by [learnNcode/MediaChooser](https://github.com/learnNcode/MediaChooser).

 ## Using
 Install the plugin